kubesphere/website/content/en/docs/multicluster-management/enable-multicluster/agent-connection.md

     tower      LoadBalancer    10.233.63.191   <pending>  8080:30721/TCP            16h
     ```

-2. Add the value of `proxyPublishAddress` to the configuration file of `ks-installer` and input the public IP address (`139.198.120.120` in this tutorial) and port number as follows.
+2. Add the value of `proxyPublishAddress` to the configuration file of `ks-installer` and provide the public IP address (`139.198.120.120` in this tutorial) and port number as follows.

     - Option A - Use the web console: